viktor-ferenczi/dblayer/README.md

 extension.
 The generated code works with gevent-psycopg2 as well.
 No support for defining database views, tablespaces and other database servers yet.
 No support for inspecting databases (generating the classes defining and existing database) yet.
 The unit test coverage is still not 100%.
-No support for Python 3 yet.

 Automatically exported from code.google.com/p/dblayer